-‘It’s more fun in the Philippines’ is the Filipino moto for travelling their breath-taking islands and what an amazing find the tidal pools of Magpupunko are for adventurous families and kids!
+‘It’s more fun in the Philippines’ is the Filipino motto for travelling their breathtaking islands and what an amazing find the Magpupungko Rock Pools are for adventurous travellers!
+You will love the Magpupungko Rock Pools crystal-clear waters nestled amidst stunning rock formations, offering a serene and picturesque natural wonder to explore and enjoy.

 Siargao’s famous spots